elcorto/imagecluster/README.rst

 There are 3 scripts in ``bin/``::

-    $ ls bin/
     00resize.py  10fingerprints.py  20cluster.py

 These must be executed one after another.
 Have a look at the help (use ``<script> -h``).

 The first one, resizing images, is optional.
-However, if you have large images (e.g. from your very expensive new camera), you should really resize them first in order to lower the computational cost of subsequent operations.
-This makes sense of you want (and you will want) to play with various parameters of the clustering.
+However, if you have large images (several MB/image), you should really resize them first in order to lower the computational cost of subsequent operations.
+This makes sense if you want to play with various parameters of the clustering.

 ::